[Pic: Peter Humphries]

 Second wave.
 Crashed on outward flight.

-Alan Gillespie was born in 1920 in Wetheral, just outside Carlisle.
-He had worked as a clerk in a solicitor’s practice before volunteering for the RAF in 1940.
+Alan Gillespie was born on 16 November 1922 in Hesket, Westmorland.
+He was the second of the four children of Robert and Margaret Gillespie.
+His father was a railway porter.
+The family then moved to Long Marton, near Appleby.
+Alan Gillespie went to the village school in Long Marton and then Appleby Grammar School.
+After leaving school he worked as a clerk in a solicitor’s practice before volunteering for the RAF in 1940.
 He was eventually selected for aircrew and sent to Canada for training in September 1941.

 After returning to the UK, he underwent further training and met up with Norman Barlow and Leslie Whillis at 16 OTU in July 1942.
 All three were eventually posted to 61 Squadron in September 1942, and did their first operation together over the Alps to Turin on 20 November.